ismatjafarli/News-App/README.md

 - ProgressBar

 ## Features
--Read up-to-date news/articles
+- Read up-to-date news/articles
--Share the link of the news/article
+- Share the link of the news/article
--Add to your list if you want to read one at the later time -Swipe right or left to delete from your list
+- Add to your list if you want to read one at the later time
+- Swipe right or left to delete from your list
--Delete all news/articles
+- Delete all news/articles